Developer Guide

 Improve help command functionality by making it easier for CLI users: Makes it so that the

-to copy the link to their clipboard, instead of having to use the mouse to click the copy button manually.
+helpcommand bring up a tab with the link to the user guide automatically highlighted.
+This allows the user to simply use the keyboard shortcutctrl-cto copy the link to their clipboard, instead of having to use the mouse to click the copy button manually.
 This allows users using the CLI to use the app more effectively. -

 Allow

-command to add contacts with the same name: The current version of the application restricts the addition of contacts with identical names, assuming that each contact should have a unique name.
+addcommand to add contacts with the same name: The current version of the application restricts the addition of contacts with identical names, assuming that each contact should have a unique name.
 However, it is not uncommon for people to have the same name, and this restriction can be limiting.
 We propose to enhance the application to allow multiple contacts with the same name, while ensuring that each contact is uniquely identifiable by other means such as company name, email, or phone number.
 The updated application will allow the addition of contacts with the same name.
 To differentiate between contacts with identical names, additional details such as company name, email, or phone number will be used.
 This approach will maintain the uniqueness of each contact within the application.
 Adjust the contact validation logic to check for uniqueness based on the combination of name and one or more of the additional identifying details.
 If a contact with the same name and other identifying details already exists, the application will prompt the user to confirm the addition of the new contact instead of adding it immediately. -

 Allow

-command focuses on exact matches for names or company names.
+findcommand to search contact list with partial name/company name matches: The existingfindcommand focuses on exact matches for names or company names.
 This limitation can be restrictive, especially when users are unsure about the complete name or are looking for contacts with names that have common substrings.
 To provide a more flexible and intuitive search experience, we plan to enhance the find command to support partial matching.
 The improved find command will enable users to search for contacts using partial names or partial company names.
-The command will display a list of contacts where the entered term matches any part of the person’s name or company name. (e.g.find j
+The command will display a list of contacts where the entered term matches any part of the person’s name or company name. (e.g.find jwill return contacts with names like “John” and company names like “JPMorgan”.) -

 Store the resume such that the user can retrieve it later.
 The existing implementation of the program does not store the user’s resume but only binds it to the current instance of the program.
 This can be limiting as users would have to re-input their resume everytime they open the application.
 Even thought it is unlikely that a resume can change as often as a contact in the addressbook.
 To provide a better user experience, we plan to store the resume and enable the application to read the stored resume, if any, whenever it starts.